GRAEME MORTIMER EVELYN

 In May, Evelyn contributed excerpts from the updated Directors Cut of The Two Coins: Meditations on Trade (2007) commissioned for Talbot Rice Gallery (Edinburgh University) exhibition event Owning It, and returned to the city in June, commissioned by Edinburgh / Jazz Blues Festival to present workshops of Caribbean percussion to perform during Scotland’s Windrush Generation Celebration.

-In late September 2023, Evelyn will begin his six week invited Artist Residency for the USA based Foundation for Spirituality and the Arts, in Charleston, South Carolina.
+From September to Mid November 2023, Evelyn completed an Artist Residency invitation with the Foundation for Spirituality and the Arts, in Charleston, South Carolina USA, where he gave artist lectures and presentations of his varied arts practice for the College of Charleston and the South Carolina State Episcopal Church Annual Convention.
 His observational essays on Contemporary Art and Culture are published with ArtBible online.

 GRAEME MORTIMER EVELYN – STUDIO / PROJECTS BASED IN LONDON AND EDINBURGH